zoedcarter-ctrl/Zoe-C-Smile-Detector-Project/index.md

 # Cat Breed Detector
 I made a smile detector using deep learning.
 I applied it to accurately classifying things as "cats" and "not cats".
+Later, I also made a second detector to classify cat breeds.
+My detector can identify cats with over 95% accuracy and cat breeds with 80% accuracy.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|